Difference Between Two Stroke and Four Stroke - A Complete Guide

 • The piston which moves downwards will create a vacuum that sucks the fuel and air inside the engine through the intake valve which is opened in this process.

-• Intake value will be closed
+• The intake valve will be closed

 • Exhaust value will be closed